 1. Do your research

+This is more of a general rule and isn’t just specific to this Restaurant Week.
+Doing your research can help you find the best restaurants Roanoke, wonderful local street food, and even gems that you didn’t know existed before researching!
 As much as you may think a restaurant you’ve “oddly” never heard of that has bacon mac & cheese and an abundance of items including short ribs may sound amazing (because it does), resist temptation.
 Keep track of the places you really want to visit during the year, research their menus, listen to what your friends have to say about them, and make your educated picks.
 You will also want to make sure that the restaurant you are visiting has some sort of commercial HVAC as can you think of anything worse than having to sit and eat your food in bad room temperature?
 It may seem like a little thing, but you will be pleased that you checked for this when you’re enjoying your meal.

 2. Just make the reservations